DasHomi/preventer/README.md

   - _Prevents you from breaking suspicious sand and gravel_
 - Prevent ender chest destruction
   - _Prevents you from breaking ender chests without a silk touch pickaxe_
+- Prevent spawner breaking
+  - _Prevents you from breaking monster spawners_
 </details>

 <details>